Skip to main content

 ilmEnabled: true

-Start the Java application schema (or schema.bat for Windows) provided in the bin folder of the delivered jar file.
+Using the custom configuration provided, start the Java application schema (or schema.bat for Windows) provided in the bin folder of the delivered jar file.
 The schema manager will create the necessary indices and templates in the database and apply the respective settings.
-Assuming the configuration above was saved in a file named schema-manager.yaml, you can start the application with the following command:

 SPRING_CONFIG_ADDITIONALLOCATION=/path/to/schema-manager.yaml ./bin/schema